Muirhouse: Religion

 The main churches were Muirhouse St. Andrew's Parish Church (Church of Scotland) and St Paul's Roman Catholic Church.
 The former united with The Old Kirk of Edinburgh in 2014 to become The Old Kirk and Muirhouse parish church.
 St Paul's closed around 2016 and the building is now demolished.

 Notable residents

-The author Irvine Welsh lived for some time in Muirhouse, as did former Scotland national football team player and manager Gordon Strachan., as did Sheila Begbie, scottish football player and sports administrator.
+The author Irvine Welsh lived for some time in Muirhouse.
+Former Scotland national football team player and manager Gordon Strachan.,.